yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

 ## XII.
 Verify and Clean Up

-1. Start the docker-compose file.
+1. Start the docker-compose file. <!--Is this the .yml file?
+What if they don't use the .zip?-->

    ```
    docker-compose up -d